Safe or junk, bonds in bubble trouble

 Since January 2009, $1.2 trillion has flowed into debt funds, according to EPFR.
 Equity funds, on the other hand, have seen net redemptions of $234 billion, as economic growth tanked and central banks around the world eased policy on an unprecedented scale.

 But enthusiasm is dimming.
-Bank of America/Merrill Lynch's monthly survey showed in November that funds had cut bond positions in favour of equities for the fifth straight month.
+Bank of America/Merrill Lynch's monthly survey showed in November that funds had cut bond positions in favor of equities for the fifth straight month.

 Giordano Lombardo, chief investment officer of Pioneer Investments, said bond markets had benefited from "allocation driven by fear" - fear of a collapse in U.S. and Chinese economic growth or a break-up of the euro zone.

-"While this fear is not completely out of the market, we are going to see re-normalisation of risk factors," Lombardo said.
+"While this fear is not completely out of the market, we are going to see re-normalization of risk factors," Lombardo said.

 "I'd say we are already seeing signs (the bond bubble is) deflating but it will be a multi-year process."